Academic and Student Services, Offices, and Activities

 970.248.1555

-Student Diversity, Advocacy and Health
+Student Diversity, Advocacy, and Health

-Student Wellness Center • 970.248.1754
+Student Wellness Center

-The Student Diversity, Advocacy and Health office works alongside the office of Student Services to support a diverse student body of Colorado Mesa University.
+The Student Diversity, Advocacy, and Health office works alongside the office of Student Services to support a diverse student body of Colorado Mesa University.
 This office specializes in problem solving and helping students to become better informed and grow as adults; whether these decisions involve classes or any other aspect of university life.
-Student Diversity, Advocacy and Health department provides students with real life inclusion experiences by interacting and learning together to respect a broad range of people from diverse backgrounds.
+Student Diversity, Advocacy and Health office provides students with real life inclusion experiences by interacting and learning together to respect a broad range of people from diverse backgrounds.
 This office offers an arena for students to have a greater appreciation and understanding of inclusion and diversity so they are prepared to take on leadership roles in society.
 This office supports student wellness on campus, provides access to medical and behavioral health service providers, and links students to supportive resources on campus.

 Student Life